- 8 large plum (Roma) tomatoes

-- 1 package (1 oz) Old El Paso™ original taco seasoning mix
+- 2 tablespoons Old El Paso™ original taco seasoning mix (from 1-oz package)

 InstructionsStep 1 Heat oven to 425°F. Spray 13x9-inch (3-quart) glass baking dish with cooking spray.
 Being careful not to cut through the bottom, make 1/4-inch vertical slices in each tomato, leaving 1/2 inch base uncut.